CLOCTools/lds-ctrl-est/misc/docs-hugo/content/docs/getting-started/getting-started.md

 - macOS 11 (Big Sur) with Apple Clang 12 compiler
 - Windows 10 with Visual Studio 16.11 (2019 release) and Clang 12 compiler

+That being said, if you want to debug a build for a single platform, here are some things you can try:
+- Use different compilers (or even different versions of a single compiler)
+- Use different versions of vcpkg (which you can control by checking out a different commit in the vcpkg submodule)

 ## Mac pre-requisities

 Xcode Command Line Tools will get you clang, gcc, make, and git: